 Key features

-Einstein lead scoring: AI predicts which leads are most likely to convert, allowing your sales team to prioritize their efforts and maximize their success rate.
+Einstein lead scoring: AI predicts which leads are most likely to convert, allowing your sales teams to prioritize their efforts and maximize their success rate.

-Einstein opportunity insights: AI analyzes sales data to identify the key factors influencing opportunity outcomes, providing valuable insights for optimizing your sales strategy.
+Einstein opportunity insights: AI analyzes sales data to identify the key factors influencing opportunity outcomes, providing valuable insights for optimizing your sales process.

 Einstein service cloud: This tool leverages AI to automate case routing, personalize customer interactions, and provide AI-powered recommendations to service agents, resulting in improved customer satisfaction.